 Registered Dietitian Nutritionist Laura Lagano also spoke about the healing powers of cannabis, and especially in its incorporation into our diets.
 She suggests that cannabis “really integrates very well with an anti-inflammatory food plan,” citing a need for a more individualistic approach to treating patients.
 “We’re always looking at the individual because there’s such a thing as biochemical individuality… Every single person is so, so different.
 I can actually have two patients with the exact same clinical presentation, meaning they look the same, their symptoms are similar, but what they need is different.
 What they need is different for diet, for supplementation, for movement, for everything.
 So that’s gonna be the same for cannabis.”

 I asked Ms. Lagano what people can eat to lead healthier lives.
 Her response?
 “Certainly people need to be eating more vegetables.
 Everybody knows that but nobody really does it.”
 She expands: “The three most important things in eating well and living a good life, are planning, planning, planning.
 So we know that mothers always have that diaper bag for babies.
 You can’t get stuck with a baby without having diapers and a change of clothes, and snacks, and toys, and all those good things that babies require.
 And mothers wouldn’t think of going out of the house without that bag.
 But yet, as we get older, we’re all babies.
 And we all need to have that diaper bag.
 We all need to have that.”

 The aspiring entrepreneurs in the audience paid close attention to the panelists’ advice, mingling and networking in between, and left Kearny Point with a glimmer in their eyes, imagining a future for themselves in the cannabis industry.

-Jackie Hajdenberg is a writer based in New York and an alum of Barnard College.
+Jackie Hajdenberg is a Staff Editor for Honeysuckle Magazine, a writer based in New York and an alum of Barnard College.
 You can follow her on Twitter @DrJackieMrsHajd.